 \section{Conclusion}

-We have studied the diffusion of gravity waves generated by random spatial variations in the thickness and ice concentration in a pancake-ice cover lying on top of an inviscid water column.
-We have modeled the ice layer as a horizontally inextensible, but otherwise stress-free continuum.
-At the scale of the individual ice body, the dynamics is realized most simply by assuming the bodies in close contact with each other without the possibility of rafting.
+We have studied the diffusion of gravity waves generated in a pancake-ice covered inviscid water column, with special focus on the role of random spatial variations in the thickness and the concentration of the ice layer.
+We have modeled pancake-ice as a horizontally inextensible, but otherwise stress-free continuum.
+At the scale of the individual ice body, the dynamics is realized most simply by assuming that the bodies are in close contact without the possibility of rafting.

-Two mechanisms in the generation of wave radiation can be identified: vertical motions of the bodies, which generate radial waves, and horizontal motions of the bodies, which generate a dipole field with lobes along the direction of propagation of the incident wave (both motions are defined relative to the unperturbed wave field).
-The contribution from higher order multipoles is negligible for bodies much smaller than a wavelength.
+Two mechanisms in the generation of wave radiation can be identified: vertical motions of the bodies, which generate radial waves, and horizontal motions of the bodies, which generate a dipole field with lobes along the direction of propagation of the incident wave (both motions defined relative to the unperturbed wave field).
+The contribution from higher order multipoles appears to be negligible for bodies much smaller than a wavelength.
 The dipole radiation is itself negligible if instead of a layer composed of many ice bodies, we have a continuous ice slab with an immersed surface of vanishing roughness.

-We have evaluated the contribution to wave attenuation from diffusion, in terms of the fraction of the diffused energy that is radiated at angles exceeding the opening angle $\varphi_{inc}$ of the incident wave.
+We have evaluated the contribution to wave attenuation from diffusion in terms of the fraction of the diffused energy that is radiated at angles exceeding the opening angle $\varphi_{inc}$ of the incident wave.